andersonfreitas/show-as-tree/README.md

 # tree-view

-Suppose you want to navigate a text file with the structure of the output of `find`.
+Easily navigate a text file with the structure of the output of `find`.

 ```console
 $ find . | head